MichaelMontei/React-Project-Create-Edit-Delete-Book-List/README.md

 ## The Mission (Second Part)

-In the second part we will make use of our own local Json Server setup and a file called db.json so we can actually keep track of the books and do not lose them on a refresh of the page.
-Therefor, we can now make use of the POST request to create a book, the PUT request to edit a book and at last the DELETE request to delete a book.
+In the second part we will make use of:
+- our own local Json Server setup (refreshing the page will not delete our books from the page anymore)
+- a file called db.json
+- POST request to create a book
+- PUT request to edit a book
+- DELETE request to delete a book.

 ## Steps of creating this APP